The average translator can complete around 2,000 words per day.

 The more translators working on a project, the more difficult it will be to maintain consistency, since individual translators may have different ways of translating key phrases and terms.

 When using a team of translators, more effort is needed to ensure consistency as the team gets larger.

-There are also other limiting factors on your productivity, such as the amount of editing the translation managers can handle.
-So past a certain point, bringing on more translators will not speed-up the project, and may in fact hurt quality.
+There are also other limiting factors to your productivity, such as the amount of editing the translation managers can handle.
+So past a certain point, bringing on more translators will not speed up the project, and may in fact hurt quality.

-It’s therefore a judgement call to strike the right balance between moving fast with a large team, and keeping it small to reduce the need for extensive work later on to harmonize the text.
+It’s therefore a judgment call to strike the right balance between moving fast with a large team and keeping it small to reduce the need for extensive work later on to harmonize the text.

 STEP 2.
 Not having an Arabic speaker on hand to review translations: